Poems About Life: Homepage The website title, Poems About Life, on a blue, green and black background

 and you’ve decided to fight me for ultimate control.

-And maybe you're right to yearn to be free.
+And maybe you're right to want to break free.

 But did you once consider what this is doing to me?

-You see, I'm also a victim, with all the hi-tech undead,
+You see, I am also a victim, with all the hi-tech undead,

 stuck endlessly repeating my lines,” the voice said.